This post contains Amazon affiliate links.

 There are so many great reasons to grow your own sprouts.
 It is convenient to grow them right in your own kitchen.
 It is more cost effective and eco-friendly than driving to the store and purchasing commercially grown sprouts.
 Commercially grown sprouts have also been associated with some bacterial contamination (like salmonella), which although is a very low risk, can be better avoided by caring for your own sprouts.
 And sprouts are nutritious – they have been grown for over 5,000 years!

 Sprouts come in many varieties.
 Popular seeds that are often found that the grocery store include alfalfa, broccoli or clover.
-You can also sprout different kinds of legumes (lentils, chick peas, etc), grains (such as wheatgrass or barley), and micro-greens (such as cabbage or arugula).
+You can also sprout different kinds of legumes (lentils, chickpeas, etc), grains (such as wheatgrass or barley), and micro-greens (such as cabbage, beets, or arugula).

 Alfalfa is a good introduction to sprouting, has a mild flavor, and it is generally easier to find than other varieties.
 You can find so many different kinds of seeds as well as blends of seeds, each of which has their own set of instructions.
 If you can’t find sprouts at a local health food store or garden center, check online.
 You may want to try smaller quantities of seeds to see which you like best, before committing to buying a larger bag.

-You will also need a sprouting device.
-This can be something like a tray system or bag, or as simple as lids that you use on a canning jar.
+You will also need sprouting supplies.
+This can be something like a tray system or bag, or as simple as sprouting lids that you use on a canning jar.
 I use a glass Ball canning jar, and a set of lids with various mesh sizes.
 You can also trying simply using a bowl, as long as you can adequately drain the seeds.

 ~ For your first step, soak the seeds for 8-12 hours.
 2 tablespoons of seeds will yield about 4 cups of sprouts – just remember that each type of seed varies.